-In the wake of the recent cyber-attack on the NHS this week Dr. Stilianos Vidalis, Director of Training for the Cyber Security Centre at the University of Hertfordshire, takes a look at ransomware and the vulnerabilities it exploits.
+In the wake of the recent cyber-attack on the NHS Dr. Stilianos Vidalis, Director of Training for the Cyber Security Centre at the University of Hertfordshire, takes a look at ransomware and the vulnerabilities it exploits.

 It is my understanding that a number of information environments across the world have been affected by a ransomware called WannaCrypt0r 2.0.
 This specific ransomware, and all of it variants, is not something new.
 Previous iterations have been classified as low impact.
 Ransomeware is a type of malware that encrypts the contents of the secondary storage devices of a computer until a payment is made.
 In some occasions, like in the recent incident, the ransomware will also propagate to other active nodes of the same environment.
 Malware is a type of software virus that is specifically designed to cause a detrimental effect to a computer or a network of computers.
 This detrimental effect can be disruption, physical or logical damage, unauthorised access to data, or any of the above combinations.

 In this occasion, it is believed that the ransomware only caused a disruption by encrypting contents of hard disks using the Advanced Encryption Standard with a 128 bit key, asking for $300 to be paid in bitcoin.
 Unfortunately, this disruption was caused to a number of hospitals in the UK, telecommunication providers in Europe and other companies overseas.
 The impact to society was significant.
 Apropos, it is a daily and rather well documented type of attack that has become very prevalent since the days of cryptocurrencies and anonymising technologies were made available to the public.

 It is reported that WannaCrypt0r 2.0 takes advantage of the EternalBlue Windows SMB vulnerability to propagate.
 SMB stands for Server Message Block.
 SMB is a network file sharing protocol, mainly implemented in Windows domains.
 According to Microsoft: